-These are training allowances from vocational and rehabilitative programs recognized by federal, state, or local government such as the work incentive program.
+ALL These are training allowances from vocational and rehabilitative programs recognized by federal, state, or local government such as the work incentive program.

 MA These payments are excluded.

 TANF See MA.

 GC See MA.

-Count these allowances as earnings to the extent that they are not reimbursements or are not intended to defray participation expenses.
+FS Count these allowances as earnings to the extent that they are not reimbursements or are not intended to defray participation expenses.

-intended to detray participation expenses.